Learning Experience Observers (LEOs)

 - Foster open, critical, constructive dialogue between faculty and students in support of good teaching,

-- Change the culture at the Claremont Colleges so that dialogues about teaching and learning among faculty and students is natural, common, and desired.
+- Support a culture at the Claremont Colleges where dialogues about teaching and learning among faculty and students is natural, common, and desired.

 This program relies heavily on a productive partnership between students and faculty.
 We hope that the partnership between the student observer and faculty partner will demonstrate these three R’s: